 Operators can be disabled to prevent them from logging in or using the software.
 However, this operator still counts to your total number of operators you can use with your plan.

 So disabling operators should only be done for the short term needs.
 If you do not need an operator's profile any more, it should be deleted.

 To activate the operator again, click on Enable in the 3-dot-menu

 Customer support is largely about matching employee knowledge with customer questions.
 With Userlike, you can go beyond group-based routing and Group Select, to match requests with specific skills and expertise.

 With operator skills, you can define which skills are required for a conversation coming in through a certain Widget.
 Every available operator that possesses this set of skills is then eligible to receive the conversation, no matter their group affiliation.

 Learn how to set this up in the Chat Routing Tutorial.

-Operators can log out of their accounts by opening the profile menu on the upper right and clicking on “Log out”
+Operators can log out of their accounts by clicking on their profile picture on the lower left and click on on “Log out”